Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Introduction

 This problem of projection effects introduces multiple issues of bias and scatter in the mass-observable relation for optical clusters, with such effects being correlated.
 First, richness is generically boosted by galaxies along the line of sight, with the boost being richness-dependent \citep[hereafter M21]{Myles2021}.
 This has the effect of increasing scatter in the mass-observable relation as objects from a larger range of true richness can be scattered into a bin of observed richness due to galaxies in projection.
-Second, the mass associated with putative cluster galaxies which are in fact in projection contribute to the observed cluster lensing signal.
-Third, haloes which are in filaments aligned along the line-of-sight are preferentially selected by the algorithm as cluster detections, leading to boosts of the clustering and lensing of such detections on large angular scales \citep{Sunayama2020, desy1, Wu2022, Zhou2024}.
-Fourth, triaxial cluster haloes with a major axis aligned along the line-of-sight are similarly preferentially selected by the cluster finding algorithm, and similarly have distinct (boosted) lensing signals \citep{Zhang2023}.
-These problems compound the lensing measurement uncertainties including the unknown `intrinsic shape' of lensed galaxies (i.e. the notional image in the absence the effect of lensing) and the fact that lensing fundamentally measures the projected mass distribution along the entire line-of-sight to a galaxy cluster of interest as opposed to mass solely attributable to the cluster halo \citep{Becker2011}.
-Correcting these problems generically requires characterizing the incidence of projection effects and the relationship between `true' richness (i.e. the three-dimensional galaxy count corresponding to richness in the absence of photometric redshift uncertainty) and its observed counterpart.
+Second, the mass associated with putative cluster galaxies (i.e., galaxies identified by a cluster finding algorithm as members) which are in fact in projection contribute to the observed cluster lensing signal.
+Third, haloes which are in filaments aligned along the line of sight are preferentially selected by the algorithm as cluster detections, leading to boosts of the clustering and lensing of such detections on large angular scales \citep{Sunayama2020, desy1, Wu2022, Zhou2024}.
+Fourth, triaxial cluster haloes with a major axis aligned along the line of sight are similarly preferentially selected by the cluster finding algorithm and have distinct (boosted) lensing signals \citep{Zhang2023}.
+These problems compound the lensing measurement uncertainties such as the unknown `intrinsic shape' of lensed galaxies (i.e. the notional image in the absence of the effect of lensing) and the fact that lensing fundamentally measures the projected mass distribution along the entire line of sight to a galaxy cluster of interest \citep{Becker2011}.
+Correcting these problems requires characterizing the incidence of projection effects and the relationship between `true' richness (i.e. the three-dimensional galaxy count corresponding to richness in the absence of photometric redshift uncertainty) and observed richness.